KatanaGraph/katana/CONTRIBUTING.md

 # Build and Release Versions

-Release versions of Katana are semantic versions with an release candidate tag (`rc#`) appended for release candidates.
+Release versions of Katana are semantic versions with a release candidate tag (`rc#`) appended for release candidates.

 Build/development versions of Katana are of the form: